Skip to main content

-More onshore and offshore wind farms, solar energy and battery storage are connecting to the power network, and we need to increase the voltage of the overhead transmission lines in this area from 275kV to 400kV, in keeping with the wider electricity transmission network, to create more capacity so we can get the energy from where it’s produced to where it’s needed.
+More onshore and offshore wind farms, solar energy and battery storage sites are connecting to the power network.
+That means we need to increase the voltage of the overhead transmission lines in this area, in keeping with the wider electricity transmission network, to create more capacity so we can get the energy from where it’s produced to where it’s needed.

-This will contribute to connecting Clydesmill to the planned new Kincardine North substation to ensure greater security of electricity supply in the future for the surrounding area, including Easterhouse, Clydesmill, and Newarthill.
+This will contribute to connecting Clydesmill to the planned new Kincardine North substation – ensuring greater security of electricity supply in future for the surrounding area, including Easterhouse, Clydesmill, East Kilbride and Newarthill.

 What will happen at Clydesmill substation?